ethirolle/logsort/README.md

 # logsort
 Sort large log files / handles multi-line log entries

-When putting bucy services into debug mode, we can create log files that are:
+When putting busy services into debug mode, we can create log files that are:
-1) enormous
+a) enormous
-2) not well-sorted
+b) out of date-time order

 I.e., the loggers may run asynchronously, and dump large clumps of log lines, resulting in a log file where lines are not in datetime order.